prolept/OxCode/README.md

     - It has not been tested, but it should work.

 ### Tips and Tricks

+-  If you want to use OxMetrics directly in Excel: see [XlModeler](https://www.timberlake.co.uk/software/xl-modeler.html)

 - You can easily exclude *.bak files from the explorer using the following in your user setting: